 In most states, it will be necessary to obtain a surety bond to protect the client from any potential damages that may result from your service.
 This bond typically costs between $200-$300 and is not difficult to obtain in the required states.
-The application is simple, but requires your personal and business credit score, all financial assets, liens, and bankruptcies, the age of your business, and the bond amount to be paid once approved.
-An approval is usually very quick and in some cases can be at quick as 24 hours.
+The application is simple but requires your personal and business credit score, all financial assets, liens, and bankruptcies, the age of your business, and the bond amount to be paid once approved.
+Approval is usually very quick and in some cases can be at quick as 24 hours.

 In general terms, a new business may need to apply for a license permit to open a business within their city limits.
 Fortunately for credit repair businesses this is not a requirement for 99.9% of states.
 The only exception is in Idaho, which does require credit repair companies to have a license in order to run their business.

-As many as 25 states currently have registration conditions that online and at home credit repair businesses need to get started.
+As many as 25 states currently have registration conditions that online and at home, credit repair businesses need to get started.
 But each state has their own outline for what they want and need.
-The easiest way to look up your state’s requirements is to all or go online to your Department of Revenue and do some research.
+The easiest way to look up your state’s requirements is to call or go online to your Department of Revenue and do some research.
 Make sure that your credit repair business plan reflects these conditions before you really begin.